15 days ago

 This crash is caused by a stale container image, and per our records the volume data remains intact through this error.
 You can fix the original service by opening it, pressing Cmd+K (or Ctrl+K) to open the command palette, and selecting "Redeploy source image" - a normal redeploy from the 3-dot menu will not work since it doesn't re-pull the image.
 Once the service is back up, you can run your pg_dump against it before migrating to the new instance.

-Status changed to Awaiting User Response Railway • about 4 hours ago
+Status changed to Awaiting User Response Railway • 15 days ago

 Railway